MinecraftForge/Documentation/docs/utilities/tags.md

 !!! note:
     The `TagCollection` returned by `getCollection()` (and the `Tag`s within it) may expire if a reload happens, so you should always query the collection anew every time you need it.
     The static `Tag` fields in `BlockTags` and `ItemTags` avoid this by introducing a wrapper that handles this expiring.
+    Alternatively, a resource reload listener can be used to refresh any cached tags.

 Conventions